Home Greek Translation Sidis FAQ

 Yesterday morning, Headmaster. . . of the Brookline High School was persuaded to allow me to see the boy at his work at school without letting him know that anyone was looking at him."

-This article, while admiring of him, is also an early example
+This article, while admiring of him, is an

 AN INFANT PRODIGY